We’re reader-supported. Posts may contain links that provide a commission at no cost to you. Learn how we make money.

 Fortunately, all hope isn’t lost if you feel the diamonds that fit your price range aren’t big enough, or you own a diamond that’s too small.

-Here are 17 ways to make an engagement ring look bigger.
+Here are 13 ways to make your engagement ring look bigger.

-The cut of a diamond is what determines the quality of its light performance.
-It’s graded by the Gemological Institute of America (GIA) as fair, good, very good, or excellent.
+The cut of a diamond is what determines the quality of its brilliance and fire.
+It’s graded by the Gemological Institute of America (GIA), and most other labs that evaluate diamonds, as fair, good, very good, or excellent.

-Excellent cut means the diamond will reflect the most light and improve its brilliance and sparkle.
-That’s because the way the facets are cut into the diamond are optimal for light to come into the diamond and exit at the proper angles.
+An excellent cut means the diamond will reflect the most light and improve its light performance.
+The way its facets are cut into the diamond are optimal for light to come into the diamond and exit at the proper angles.

 2. Choose a Round Diamond